1423test/MHKD/README.md

 [Heco] https://github.com/BUPT-GAMMA/HeCo

 2. use `python hy_dblp.py`  to run student model evaluated in DBLP dataset.
-Here, "acm" can be replaced by "dblp", "aminer", "freebase"  or "IMDB".
+Here, "acm" can be replaced by "dblp", "aminer", "freebase"  or "imdb".

 ## Some tips in parameters
 1. We provide our hyperparameters setting as reported in our Appendix.